-With current working capital on hand, the Corporation has adequate funding to provide for general operations for a period of at least 12 months.
+The Corporation expects to have adequate funding to provide for general operations for a period of at least 12 months with current working capital on hand and the finalization of the credit facility as described in Note 17, Subsequent Event.
+Refer also to note 2, Corporate Information and Going Concern.
 The Corporation's future commitments are disclosed in note 13.